-Exemption from an assessment task is granted if the student presents a written certificate (e.g. a medical certificate), whereupon the student may re-sit the assessment task at a later date decided by the head of course, and while maintaining previously acquired course points.
+Exemption from an assessment task is granted if the student presents a written certificate (e.g. a medical certificate), whereupon the student may re-sit the assessment task at a later date, and while maintaining previously acquired course points.

 The application for exemption should be submitted to the director of studies immediately after, or during planned absences well before the date when the assessment task is carried out.
 A granted exemption expires at the end of the immediately following semester.